: Greenovation Hub

 capacity building logistics

-By Community Water Center Posted on Fri 01 Feb 2013, about 11 years ago
+By Community Water Center Posted on Fri 01 Feb 2013, almost 12 years ago

 Sorry, my internet flaked out.
 To finish the question in #1: What are the backgrounds of the community members you anticipate in training & what is your plan for including the involvement of a diverse set of stakeholders?